Projeto-Pindorama/mitzune/README.txt

 lib/posix-alt.shi is licensed under Caldera License, as it was taken from otto-pkg, one of my first projects.

-Footnote[1]: "Mitzune" is a pun on the name "Mitsune", which is a character from Ken Akamatsu's "Love Hina".
+Footnote[0]: "Mitzune" is a pun on the name "Mitsune", which is a character from Ken Akamatsu's "Love Hina".
-Mitsune is a young woman who have voluptuous foxy eyes, and a light brown, short and somewhat fluffy hair.
-She likes to drink sake, gambling and causing mischief when she's bored, but she never goes over the limit.
+Mitsune is a beautiful young woman who have voluptuous foxy eyes, and a light brown, short/boyish (and somewhat fluffy) hair.
+She likes drinking sake, gambling and causing mischief when she's bored, but she never goes over the limit.

 The only affiliation between me, Kodansha (manga publisher) and Ken Akamatsu is that I'm a big fan of his works.